telosys-templates/database-sql-liquibase/README.md

  - "**changelog.yml**"
-   The root changelog file with the <include> tag referencing other files
+   The root changelog file referencing SQL files

  - "**change-001.sql**"
-   The first changelog file in "plain SQL" format (Liquibase formatted SQL file) This file is included in the root changelog.
+   The first changelog file in "plain SQL" format (Liquibase formatted SQL file)
+   This file is included in the root changelog.